Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Methodology

 \section{Methodology}

-Extracting actionable KCs from student code submissions requires \emph{both} (i)~\emph{fine‐grained, explainable} signals that pinpoint which parts of a program matter for correctness and (ii)~\emph{context‐aware abstraction} that groups structurally distinct yet semantically related implementations under the same conceptual pattern.
-SANN~\cite{hoq2025automated} excels at the first requirement: its hierarchical AST processing and attention scores reveal \emph{which} subtrees drive a prediction.
-However, SANN computes attention locally and independently; it neither models long-range dependencies among high‐attention subtrees nor learns a latent space where structurally similar subtrees cluster together.
-We leverage a VAE to complement these gaps.
-By reconstructing sequences of high‐attention subtrees, the VAE (i)~injects broader \emph{context}, capturing how salient patterns interact within the complete program, and (ii)~regularizes them into a continuous latent manifold that is well‐suited for clustering similar patterns into distinct pattern-based KCs.
+We aim to model students' learning progress by discovering KCs as structural patterns in code.
+We refer to these KCs as \textit{pattern-based KCs}, representing actionable and explainable units that capture students' focal programming knowledge and skills.
+To discover pattern-based KCs from student code submissions, our approach combines (i) fine‐grained signals that pinpoint the code segments most critical for program correctness and (ii) context‐aware abstraction that groups structurally distinct yet semantically related implementations under the same conceptual pattern.
+First, we \emph{extract relevant structural patterns from student programs} using SANN~\cite{hoq2025automated}, an attention-based model designed for program analysis, which applies hierarchical AST processing and attention scores to reveal which subtrees drive predictions of program correctness.
+However, SANN is trained to separate programs by correctness and does not strictly learn a continuous latent space where structurally similar subtrees can be clustered together.
+To address this, we \emph{generate context-aware representations of influential patterns} using a VAE.
+By reconstructing sequences of high‐attention subtrees, the VAE (i)~injects broader context, capturing how salient patterns interact within the complete program and across submissions, and (ii)~regularizes them into a continuous latent manifold that preserves embedding similarity.